-Large demonstrations are continuing in Santiago and other cities across Chile.
+After weeks of civil unrest, demonstrations are continuing in Santiago and other cities across Chile.
 New Zealanders in Chile should continue to monitor local media for updates and follow the instructions and advice of the local authorities.
-In light of the civil unrest you should expect to see a significant police presence in major cities.
+You should expect to see a significant police presence in major cities.

 Transport links may be impacted, including by blockades on inter-city highways or potential delays at airports.
-You should check the status of your flight with your airline before travelling to the airport.
-Public transport links within Santiago and other cities are running a limited service.
+Although airports are now operating normally again, you should check the status of your flight with your airline before travelling to the airport.
+Work is ongoing to restore public transport links within Santiago and other cities but some services remain limited.

 New Zealanders in Chile should remain vigilant of the situation and avoid protests and demonstrations, as even those that are intended to be peaceful have the potential to turn violent with little or no warning.
 Police may use tear gas and/or water cannons to disperse demonstrations.